Mental Health Blood Test? 4 Things to Check on Your Blood Work

 Final Thoughts

 If you are thinking about starting therapy, the first step you should consider is meeting with your primary care provider to discuss routine blood work.
-Ruling out any underlying physical conditions could save you months or even years from struggling with symptoms that could be fixed through the care of a primary doctor.
+Ruling out any underlying physical conditions could save you months or even years from struggling with symptoms that could be alleviated through the care of a primary doctor.
 I will always advocate for individuals to start therapy, but it is always a good idea to take a step back and make sure there isn’t anything else putting your body under stress!

 I hope you enjoyed today’s topic!
 As we go into the new year I hope this blog will be a safe space for you to explore your faith and your mental health.
-I always enjoy hearing you guys suggestions and life updates so please make sure and leave a comment below!
+I always enjoy hearing you guys suggestions and life updates so please make sure and leave a comment below

 I hope you have the best and most blessed day ever!